 If you’re accessing this podcast on a mobile device and do not wish to download the SoundCloud app, simply click on the “Listen in browser” option.
 You can also find us on Stitcher, Google Play, and iTunes.

 PARISH MAY DEVOTIONS AND CROWNING OF MARY

-The Month of May is devoted to our Blessed Mother.
+The month of May was devoted to our Blessed Mother.
 Msgr.
-Savinski is presenting a four week 10-15 minute series on the Blessed Mother on Tuesdays at 4:00 PM.
-The schedule and format of the presentations are:
+Savinski presented a four week series on the Blessed Mother with the following themes:

-To see the videos from past weeks CLICK HERE.
+To see the ALL of the videos from this Devotion series CLICK HERE.

 Saint Louis-Marie de Mont-fort’s

 TOTAL CONSECRATION TO JESUS THROUGH MARY

 From late April and during the past month of May, Father Smith presented a 33 day spiritual journey called "Total Consecration to Jesus Through Mary".
 Although this series concluded on May 31st you can view it here via our website.